DomtronVox/StaticFarmSite/src/documents/main_pages/alternate-home-text-and-pics.md

 collection: MainPage
 layout: default.html
 ---
-> A Day at Dozy Doe Down.
+> A Day at Dozy Doe Down

 ## Mornin!
 I know it's early but glad you're here!
 We can watch the sunrise from the porch.